tdeheurles/tdeheurles.github.io/_posts/2015-07-12-How-to-install-docker-on-windows.md

   - Oh-My-Zsh
 ---

 In this post we will see how to install docker on windows.
-We will also configure PowerShell as Cygwin have an issue for the moment.
+We will also look at how to work around to the cygwin `cannot enable tty mode on non tty input`.

 ### Updated